-4.3.9.1 National mosquito surveillance database
+4.6.1 National mosquito surveillance database

-A single, centrally-housed database for all mosquito surveillance has been developed and is accessible through the internet.
-The New Zealand BioSecure computer network server houses the database.
-It is located in the Napier Telecom Exchange, which supplies a level of physical security that should protect it against all, but the most extreme disasters.
-It is backed up regularly and has a power supply with several backup contingences.
-It is protected by an industrial firewall and has virus protection software that is continually updated and managed by a professional Information Technology company.
+The Online National Mosquito Surveillance Database is a single, centrally housed database for all District Health Board mosquito surveillance which is accessible via the internet.
+The database is securely stored by an independent IT company, supplying a degree of physical security that should protect it against all but the most extreme disasters.
+It is frequently backed up, and has a power supply with several backup contingencies, and is also protected by an industrial firewall which has continually updated virus protection.

-There are several advantages associated with the new database system:
+There are several advantages associated with the database system:

 - Single, consistent national dataset with regional access to regional data subsets All the data is stored as a single dataset, however access to data can be controlled regionally - Reduced data handling Reduced risks of data integrity loss.
-Also auditing of data occurs as results are added, ensuring the data is accurate and correct once the record is complete - Ability to produce ad hoc reports The database has the facility to run ad hoc reports based on combinations of any parameters included in the dataset - Increased data control The database rules can preclude submission of sample information until all critical information is supplied - Data is current All data is complete and up-to-date as it is added as the samples are collected as well as when the specimens are identified - Automatic alerts Automatic alerts complete the audit trail.
-The database will automatically email the taxonomy laboratory when samples are being sent and the PHU when their results have been posted
+Also auditing of data occurs as results are added, ensuring the data is accurate and correct once the record is complete - Ability to produce ad hoc reports The database has the facility to run ad hoc reports based on combinations of any parameters included in the dataset - Increased data control The database rules can preclude submission of sample information until all critical information is supplied - Data is current All data is complete and up-to-date as it is added as the samples are collected as well as when the specimens are identified